neilpradhan/Machine-learning-projects/README.md

 3. Most common question of students applying for masters in usa whats more important gpa or gre ?
 I have attempted a binary classification for this problem

-4.Attempt to use basic technique of Natural language processing
+4. Attempt to use basic technique of Natural language processing